 After photodynamic therapy, you'll need to avoid direct sunlight and bright lights until the drug has cleared your body, which may take a few days.

-During laser therapy, your doctor uses a high-energy laser beam to seal abnormal blood vessels under the macula.
+Photocoagulation.
+During photocoagulation therapy, your doctor uses a high-energy laser beam to seal abnormal blood vessels under the macula.
 The laser causes scarring that can create a blind spot, but the procedure is used to stop the vessels from bleeding with the aim of minimizing further damage to the macula.
 Even with this treatment, blood vessels may regrow, requiring further treatment.

 Few people who have wet macular degeneration are candidates for this treatment.
 It generally isn't an option if you have abnormal blood vessels directly under the center of the macula.
 Also, the more damaged your macula is, the lower the likelihood of success.

+- Low vision rehabilitation.
 Age-related macular degeneration doesn't affect your side (peripheral) vision and usually doesn't cause total blindness.
 But it can reduce or eliminate your central vision — which is necessary for driving, reading and recognizing people's faces.
 It may be beneficial for you to work with a low vision rehabilitation specialist, an occupational therapist, your eye doctor and others trained in low vision rehabilitation.
 They can help you find ways to adapt to your changing vision.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.